-Aside from the colorful colorful foliage, one sure-fire way to tell that fall in Chicago has arrived is the appearance of witches, vampires, tombstones and gigantic spider webs on your neighbors' porches.
-Halloween may occur at the end of October, but its celebrated all month long with spooky events and happenings throughout the city.
-It's the only time of year when you can easily experience a haunted house, walk through a corn maze and attend a masquerade ball in the course of a single day.
-Not sure how to spend the scariest holiday of the year?
-Conquer your fears with our guide to Halloween in Chicago.
+Once the colorful fall foliage arrives in Chicago, the witches, vampires, tombstones and gigantic spider webs usually aren't far behind.
+Halloween in Chicago is really just a month-long series of events, marked by spooky parties and happenings at some of the best Chicago attractions.
+It's the only time of the year when you can brave a creepy haunted house, walk through a corn maze and attend a macabre masquerade ball at a Chicago hotel over the course of a single day.
+Feeling frightened about finding a costume and celebrating the most sinister holiday of the season?
+Conquer your fears with the help of our guide to Halloween in Chicago.

 When is Halloween 2019?

 This year Halloween falls Thursday, October 31, 2019.
-So get ready to party all weekend long.
+Get ready to party all weekend long.

 Halloween in Chicago

 Candy and costumes